apjanke/vscode-octave-hacking/README.md

-# octave-hacking README
+# Octave Hacking

-Octave Hacking is an attempt to turn VS Code into a decent IDE for GNU Octave.
+Octave Hacking is an attempt to turn VS Code into a decent IDE for [GNU Octave](https://www.gnu.org/software/octave/).

 ## Features